pgdogdev/docs/docs/features/authentication.md

 password = "hunter2"
 ```

-PgDog will expect clients connecting as `pgdog` to provide the password `hunter2` (hashed with `SCRAM-SHA-256`), and will use the same username and password to connect to PostgreSQL.
+PgDog will expect clients connecting as `pgdog` to provide the password `hunter2` (hashed with `scram-sha-256` by default), and will use the same username and password to connect to PostgreSQL.

 #### Override server credentials